 - CCG standards on risk of bias

-- Online learning module 'Risk of bias'
+- Online learning module 5 'Introduction to study quality and risk of bias'

 - van Dalen EC, Kremer LCM, Moyer VA.
 Quality of studies included in a systematic review and associated risk of bias - garbage in, garbage out.
 Evid.-Based Child Health 2007; 2(4):1321-1324.